Ancoresss/vm-organizer/README.md

 4. Within Settings tab, go to the API -> Permanent Tokens.
 5. Create new token, copy it and paste in the "token" field in the spotinstConfig.json file.

-After this steps, you can use the application.
+After these steps, you can use the application.

 ## Limitations